elijaydot/Crypto-API-Alerting-MSFabric/README.md

 A real-time cryptocurrency monitoring solution built using **Microsoft Fabric**, **Power BI**, and **Data Activator**.
 This project ingests live data from the CoinGecko API, analyzes trends and spikes in coin prices, and sends alerts when price surges occur.

+Special thank you to [DAElites Global Community](https://www.linkedin.com/company/daelites-community/) for the opportunity to learn.

 ---

 ## 🌎 Project Overview